 * Delicious can recommend which tags you should use when you save a link.

 * Ads are being served based on who we are and what kind of mood we are in.
 We will be seeing the same thing with search in the very very near future.

 Basically, the web is learning about who we are and what we want.

 I first heard of the Semantic Web a few years ago and ever since have been trying to wrap my mind around it.
-However it seems that in the past several months the ideology has been getting more and more mainstream attention.
+However, it seems that in the past several months the ideology has been getting more and more mainstream attention.

 Read Write Web has been doing a great job of covering the evolution of the Semantic Web.
 A few weeks ago they listed their picks for the top 10 Semantic Web products.
-Most likely the only one on the list you would might heard of is Google.
+Most likely the only one on the list you would have heard of is Google.

-So we have reached the point where the concepts of the Semantic Web are not just in theory or in sci-fi plots, but are rapidly being integrated into our lives.
+So we have reached the point where the concepts of the Semantic Web are not just in theory or in sci-fi plots but are rapidly being integrated into our lives.

 What does that mean as far as how we related to the web?

 1. Information will be interlinked throughout several pages.
-As a marketer you must be part of those links, which means being part of several communities.
+As a marketer, you must be part of those links, which means being part of several communities.